rodrigoSantamaria/rodritools/README.md

 The package consists on several python scripts with methods ready to use.
 Methods are commented within each script, describing arguments and output.
 A minimal description of what you can find on each script can be found below

+## Licensing
+rodritools is distributed unter a GPL3.0 license.
+Free software is the only good software.

 ## Install
 You can just download the whole package to your `destination_folder`.
 On python, you can just do something like:
 ```